-Bed bug also known as Cimex lectularius, are nocturnal insect that feed on blood.
+Bed bug in Singapore is a very common pest problem to encounter.
+They are also as known as Cimex lectularius, a nocturnal insect that feeds on blood.
+They have three body segment, head, thorax and abdomen with two antennae and six legs.
+They can move very fast and hides very well.
 When we sleep, we breathe out carbon dioxide.
 This is how they are able to sense where we are.
-They will use their antenna to find the best place for them to suck as much blood as possible from us.
+They will use their antenna to find expose skin for them to suck as much blood as possible from us.
+Their blood meal can also come from pets in the house, though feeding on a human is still the first priority.
+Killing bed bugs required a few intensive session.

 Bed Bug Life cycle